microsoft/adfsToolbox/eventsModule/TESTDETAILS.md

 This project includes a set of [Pester](https://github.com/pester/Pester) tests to ensure the basic functionality of the AdfsEventsModule script.

-To run the tests, you must have Pester version 4.x or higher installed on the machine you will run ```Get-ADFSEvents``` from.
+To run the tests, you must have Pester version 4.x or higher installed on the machine you will run ```Get-AdfsEvents``` from.
 For more information on installing Pester, see their [installation instructions](https://github.com/pester/Pester/wiki/Installation-and-Update).

 Once Pester is installed, you can copy the test file and script to the same location, and run the following: